Jalapeño Cheddar Focaccia

 STRETCH AND FOLD METHOD: This is the first type of stretch.
 First, wet your hands before proceeding as it will make it easier to handle the dough.
 Work your way around the dough like you are looking at clock.
 Perform a fold at 12, 3, 6 and 9 o’clock by pulling the dough up and over to the other side of the bowl.
 Cover with a tea towel for 10 minutes.

 • Remove the plastic wrap.
 Move the bowl back and forth, opening up the bubbles and allowing the dough to breathe.
 Coat a generous layer of olive oil on the bottom of a 9"x13" inch aluminum, non-stick baking pan.
-For good measure, you may also line the bottom with parchment paper prior to drizzling the oil.

 • Pour the dough into the pan.
 The dough may seem to "deflate" but don't fret.
 Fold the dough into thirds, rotate 90 degrees so that the dough is in line with the pan and flip over, revealing the smoother side on top.
 Gently spread the dough into the corners with your fingertips but don't force it.

 • Cover with plastic wrap and place in a warm spot at room temperature for at least 1 hour.
 The dough will continue to stretch and rise into the corners in this final proof.
-Please note, if you followed the refrigeration sample schedule, you need to let the dough come to room temperature and this may take up to two hours max.

-• Preheat the oven to 450°F / 232°C.
+Preheat the oven

-• When the oven is done pre-heating, remove the plastic wrap and lightly drizzle the top of the dough with olive oil.
+• Preheat the oven to 450°F / 232°C. When the oven is done pre-heating, remove the plastic wrap and lightly drizzle the top of the dough with olive oil.

 • Coat your fingertips with some of the oil.
 This helps prevent sticking as you make your dimples.
 To do that, use your fingertips to press into the dough, creating soft indentations and bubbles on the entire surface.
 The dough should slowly spring back.
 We are looking for jiggly dough.
-Evenly coat the surface with cheddar cheese and pickled jalapeños.
-If using fresh, be mindful to remove the seeds.
-Most of the heat comes from them.

-1/4 cup Jalapeño, 1 cup cheddar cheese
+Jalapeño, de-seeded and sliced, 1/4 cup cheddar cheese

 • Place into the oven for 22-24 minutes until golden brown and crispy.
 Depending on the strength of your oven, baking time may vary by a few minutes.
+Transfer to a wire rack to cool before slicing.

 Notes